gsauthof/feed-util/README.md

   the heise.de news feed with content of the referenced articles
 - `lwn.py` - create an atom feed with content for lwn.net
   articles
+- `rss2atom.py` - convert an RSS 2 feed into an Atom one
+  and deep copy the entry links as Atom content
 - `cast.py` - create a minimal audio-cast Atom feed via extracting the information from some HTML pages